Personal injury claims FAQs

 Do I have to pay legal costs to make a claim for compensation?

 The simple answer is no. If you have a claim for personal injury arising from a road traffic accident, your case can be funded under a No Win No Fee agreement.
 A No Win No Fee agreement, also known as a Conditional Fee Agreement, is an agreement signed by you and your lawyer which states that if you lose your case, you will not have to pay any legal costs.

 How long will the case take?

 Every case is different so it's difficult to say how long a case is likely to take without first reviewing the circumstances.
 One of the factors involved in how long a case will take is whether or not the other party accepts responsibility for the accident.
 This is called "establishing liability" – working out who is liable for the accident.

 Another factor is the severity of the injuries.
 For example, you may suffer a minor injury which you recover from after several months or a more serious injury that takes several years.
 However, our road traffic accident experts will ensure that your case is dealt with as quickly and efficiently as possible.

 General Damages: General damages is the amount of compensation you'll receive for pain, suffering and loss of amenity.
 It's based on the severity of the injuries you have suffered and the length of time it's taken to recover, if you have indeed recovered from the injuries sustained.
-As a result, every case is different.
-However, lawyers who specialise in road traffic accidents have years of experience in this area and will be able to provide an estimate of the amount of general damages you're likely to achieve.
+As a result, every case is different, however, lawyers who specialise in personal injury have years of experience in this area and will be able to provide an estimate of the amount of general damages you're likely to achieve.